The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/advanced-guide.md

 **De-syncing Manafication, normal combos and buff alignment**

 A common misconception among newer players is that misaligning Manafication with Embolden means we do not use melee combo under buffs.
 This is not the case.
 We can simply build up Mana above 50|50 and spend it when buffs come, as long as we don’t overcap by going beyond 100|100.
-The 5% self-buff from Manafication is decent, but only amounts to ~150 potency when applied to all 6 melee combo hits.
+The 5% self-buff from Manafication is decent, but only amounts to ~150 potency when applied to all six melee combo hits.

 In practice, outside of our buff windows, we accomplish this by **using Manafication after Enchanted Redoublement, using our three finishers, then going back to Dualcast after.** What this does is keep our Manafication cooldown running early, while “carrying over” our Mana prior to using Manafication.